yanghengtang/tp/docs/UserGuide.md

 MediConnect is a clinic management system (CMS) application designed for clinic receptionists.
 It aims to help them to be more efficient and effective at accomplishing their administrative tasks.

-These administrative task can include:
+These administrative tasks can include:
 - Scheduling an appointment
 - Retrieving a patient's medical history
 - Checking a doctor's availability